Updated

 - The center lane is being solely used to move traffic and notice is given.18

-A motorist that violates VC 21659 receives two penalties.
+Violating VC 21659 carries two penalties.
 These are:

-- One point on his DMV driving record.
+- One point on your DMV driving record.

-Also see our article on California safety belt / seat belt laws, including information on lap belts and shoulder belts.
+See our article on California safety belt / seat belt laws, including information on lap belts and shoulder belts.
+Also see our article on California seat belt laws for children 8 through 15 (27360.5 VC).

 For more information, visit the National Highway Traffic Safety Administration (NHTSA).